Marx Brothers: Resurgence in the 1960s and 1970s

-It was also at this time that Woody Allen, a devoted fan, began referencing the brothers in his films, which he has continued to do throughout his career.
+It was also at this time that Woody Allen, a devoted fan, began referencing the brothers in his films.
 In Take the Money and Run (1969), characters wear Groucho masks during an interview scene.
-Allen begins Annie Hall (1977) with a Groucho Marx joke and in Manhattan (1979), lists the Marx Brothers among his character's reasons for living.
+Allen begins Annie Hall (1977) with a Groucho Marx joke.
+In Manhattan (1979), one character lists the Marx Brothers among his character's reasons for living.
+The title of his 1996 film, Everyone Says I Love You, is a direct reference to a song from Horse Feathers.
+The film itself includes a musical number where a chorus of Groucho impersonators performs "Hooray for Captain Spaulding", Groucho's signature song, in French.
 Most significantly, in Hannah and Her Sisters (1986), Allen's character finds renewed purpose in life after watching a revival showing of Duck Soup.

-Musicians of the time also paid homage to the comedy team.
-Rock band Queen prominently named two of their albums after Marx Brothers films: A Night at the Opera (1975) and A Day at the Races (1976), directly acknowledging their admiration for the comedians' work.
+Musicians of the time also included references to the comedy team in their work.
+Rock band Queen named two of their albums after Marx Brothers films: A Night at the Opera (1975) and A Day at the Races (1976), in a direct acknowledgment of their admiration for the comedians' work.
 English punk band The Damned named their 1980 single "There Ain't No Sanity Clause" after a famous line from A Night at the Opera.
 The band Sparks was originally named "The Sparks Brothers" as a reference to the Marx Brothers, a connection later acknowledged in Edgar Wright's documentary The Sparks Brothers.
 Belgian singer Jacques Brel's 1967 song "Le Gaz" was inspired by the famous stateroom scene in A Night at the Opera.

 The brothers' cultural significance extended to album artwork.
 Groucho appeared on the cover of Alice Cooper's Greatest Hits, and Harpo was depicted on the cover of The Kinks' 1972 album Everybody's in Show-Biz.

 The second act of the Broadway musical A Day in Hollywood/A Night in the Ukraine (1980) was a Marx Brothers-styled adaptation of Anton Chekhov's play The Bear.
 The original Broadway production won two Tony Awards and ran for 588 performances.

 Commercial enterprises also drew inspiration from the brothers.
 In 1974, Vlasic Pickles introduced a stork mascot that mimicked Groucho's mannerisms, holding a pickle the way Groucho held his cigar and speaking in a similar style.
 This mascot remains in use to the present day.